-Independent education savings resource.
-Not affiliated with any 529 plan provider.
+Independent 529 education savings resource.
+Not affiliated with any 529 plan provider, state program, or financial institution.

 529 Plan Calculator: How Much You Need to Save Based on Your Child's Age, Your State, and Tomorrow's Tuition

-A 2-year-old starting college in 2042 will face tuition 70-100% higher than today.
+A child born today will face tuition 70-100% higher than current rates.
 In-state public colleges cost $25,290 per year right now.
-By 2042, that same education will run $49,000 to $62,000 per year.
-This calculator projects future costs, models investment growth, and shows your state's specific tax savings so you can plan with real numbers.
+By 2044, that same education will run $62,200 per year.
+This calculator projects future costs, models tax-free 529 investment growth, and shows exactly how much you need to save starting today.

 529 College Savings Projector